Joaom123/udacity-introduction-to-computer-vision/ps0/README.md

 This problem set is really just to make sure you can load an image, manipulate the values, produce some output, and submit the code along with the report.

-## What to submit
-Create a folder named ps0_xxxx

-ps0_matlab if you are programming in MATLAB OR ps0_octave if you are programming in Octave OR ps0_python if you are programming in Python with the following structure and contents:

-ps0_xxxx/

-* input/ - directory containing input images, videos or other data supplied with the problem set

-* output/ - directory containing output images and other generated files
-  Note: Output images must be stored with following mandatory naming convention:
-  ps<problem set #>-<question #>-<part>-<counter>.png
-  Example: ps0-1-a-1.png (see question 1-a)
-  PNG format is easier to manipulate as it is lossless, hence we recommend using it over JPEG.

-* ps0.m or ps0.py - your Matlab/Octave or Python code for this problem set

-* ps0_report.pdf - A PDF file that shows all your output for the problem set, including images labeled appropriately
-  (by filename, e.g. ps0-1-a-1.png) so it is clear which section they are for and the small number of written responses
-  necessary to answer some of the questions (as indicated).
-Also, for each main section, if it is not obvious how to
-  run your code please provide brief but clear instructions (no need to include your entire code in the report).

-* *.m or *.py - Any other supporting files, including Matlab/Octave function files, Python modules, etc.

-Zip it as ps0_xxxx.zip, and submit on T-Square.

 ## Questions
 ### 1. Input images
     a) Find two interesting images to use.
 They should be color, rectangular in shape (NOT square).